Christian9392/vetcare-website/README.md

 ```

 > [!TIP]
-> If you run into issues, refer to the 'Troubleshooting' section in the User Guide, located in the root of this repository.
+> If you run into issues, refer to Section 1.1 of the User Guide, located in the root of this repository.

 ## 3. Navigating the Website